-Okay, I’m back.
-Let’s get back to business and back to the Family Eco-Challenge.
+Let’s get back to tips for building an awesome home garden.
 The other day the girls and I were standing in line at Starbucks, when we noticed a bin filled with silver bags and a sign offering these bags of used coffee grounds…for free.
 Always in search of a “good deal” we grabbed a bag and brought it back to our garden.
 Yep, coffee grounds in the garden.

 How to Use Coffee Grounds in the Garden

 I grew up with a mom who loved to garden and who loved coffee.
 Every once in awhile I would see my mom pouring coffee grounds into the garden.
 I really should have asked her about that…but I didn’t.
 So, now as a “gardener in the making” I decided to do a little research into this coffee ground phenomenon.
 It turns out that used coffee grounds are actually very helpful in the garden.

 Why use coffee ground in the garden?

 Nitrogen Rich Fertilizer: Plants use nitrogen to produce a protein they need to grow.
 Plants absorb nitrogen in the soil, through their roots.
 Most store-bought garden fertilizers are nitrogen rich.
 It turns out that used coffee grounds have a helpful level of nitrogen as well, approximately 2%.
 So, how can we put this to good use?
 It is beneficial to add used coffee ground to a compost pile.
 If you don’t have a backyard compost pile, then add the grounds directly to the soil in your garden.
 Yep, work the grounds into the soil around plants like tomatoes, roses, azaleas, blueberries, leafy greens and carrots.
 We tilled the coffee grounds into our vegetable garden, around our tomatoes, cucumbers and basil plant.